Former SS Nazi guard convicted in Germany's 'last' Holocaust trial | DW | 23.07.2020

 The judge acknowledged the former SS guard's willingness to take part in the trial and listen to the testimony of victims, but said he refused to recognize his own guilt right until the end.
 "You saw yourself as an observer," she said.

-The nine-month trial presented something of a surreal spectacle: It was held in a young offender's court since Bruno D. was only 17 when he began his yearlong service a guard at the Stutthof concentration camp in August 1944.
+The nine-month trial presented something of a surreal spectacle: It was held in a young offenders' court since Bruno D. was only 17 when he began his yearlong service as guard at the Stutthof concentration camp in August 1944.

 Read more: Nazi camp survivor recalls Stutthof horrors